caezium/caezium.github.io/content/02_areas/COMP SCIENCE/1/Binary Shifts.md

 Review learning
 WWW: converted them not so slow
 EBI: faster and more accurate, remember multiples of 16 for faster binary and hexadecimal to denary

+---
+recall
+binary is a base-two system, can be seen as true or false, on and off, can be read by a computer. overflow will occur if there is not enough spaces dedicated to the binary value after an operation

+## task 1
+11101100 -> 1011 0000
+no overflow -> 0011 1011 0000

+## task 2
+A logical binary shift is shifting all the binary digits of a binary value to the right or the left by one place.
+Because binary is in base-two, moving a digit to the place to its left will multiply it by two, so a logical binary shift to the left will multiply the whole number by 2, more shifts will multiply it more in powers of 2s.
+A shift to the right then will divide it by 2.
+Overflow can occur when shifting to the left is there is not enough space.
+Shifting to the right cannot represent decimal numbers so you will end up with 0 at the end.

+## task 3
+a logical binary shift with 8-bit binary numbers might result in a loss of precision due to overflow from a logical shift to the left.
+A logical binary shift to the right may result in a loss of accuracy because you cannot represent decimals.

+## plenary
+00110100 = 52
+1101 0000

+multiplied the binary value by 4.

+review learning
+www: understood logical binary shifts and loss of precision and loss of accuracy
+ebi: find out how to multiply binary with non multiples of 2